snl-dakota/dakota-examples/official/local_reliability/README.md

 # What problem does this solve?

-This example quantifies the uncertainty in the “log ratio” response function:
+This example estimates the probability, reliability, and generalized reliability levels corresponding to user-specified response levels of the “log ratio” response function:

 $`\qquad \qquad g(x1, x2) = \frac {x1} {x2}`$

-by computing approximate response statistics using reliability analysis to determine the response cumulative distribution function:

-$`\qquad \qquad P[g(x1, x2) \lt z]`$

 where x1 and x2 are identically distributed lognormal random variables with means of 1, standard deviations of 0.5, and correlation